desaurabh/ResultSetMarshaller/README.md

 <pre><code>
 ListModel listModel=mtype.getListModel();
 </code></pre>
-Now you have the constructed result as well as  json
+Now you have the constructed result as well as  json string
 <pre><code>
 YourDomain yd=(YourDomain) model.populateModel(YourDomain.class);
 //or